 Rat: And do a sort of folkie thing rather than …

-Steve: Was you Chris Miller on that tour?
+Steve: Was you Chris Millar on that tour?

-Rat: I started off as Chris Miller and then he found out who I was (laughs) and then
+Rat: I started off as Chris Millar and then he found out who I was (laughs) and then

 Steve: He wanted you to er?